-Michigan enrolls one of the highest fractions of out-of-state plus international new firstyear undergraduate students compared to its public university peers, according to the most recently available data.
+Michigan enrolls one of the highest fractions of out-of-state plus international new first-year undergraduate students compared to its public university peers, according to the most recently available data.

-2.6.2 Geographic Origin of First-Year Undergraduates, U-M and Public Big Ten and other Peer Institutions, by Percent, Fall 2021.
+2.6.2 Geographic Origin of First-Year Undergraduates, U-M and Public Big Ten and other Peer Institutions, by Headcount, Fall 2022.

-SOURCE: Integrated Postsecondary Education Data System (IPEDS), U-M student records
+SOURCE: Integrated Postsecondary Education Data System (IPEDS), U-M student records campuses combined; enrollment for the University Park campus is not available.

 IPEDS collects geographic origin data only for new first-year undergraduate students.
-Reporting enrollment by geographic origin to IPEDS was optional for Fall 2021.
+Reporting enrollment by geographic origin to IPEDS was optional for Fall 2022.
 Of U-M peers, University of Washington-Seattle and UCLA did not report undergraduate enrollment by geographic origin to IPEDS.
-Penn State reports student enrollment data to IPEDS for all campuses combined; enrollment for the University Park campus is not available.
+Penn State reports student enrollment data to IPEDS for all